Coronary Artery Disease - Stable Angina Topic Review

-Once a CAD diagnosis is made, treatment directed at the known CV risk factors should be aggressively undertaken to prevent progression of disease.
+When the diagnosis of CAD is confirmed, treatment directed at the known CV risk factors to prevent progression of disease is critical.
 This includes lipid management, smoking cessation, BP management, weight loss and dietary/exercise counseling.
-Aside from the above and regardless of LDL cholesterol levels, all patients with CAD should be taking a HMG-CoA reductase inhibitor, or statin, proven to reduce progression of disease.
-Two small trials actually showed regression of atherosclerotic plaque in a moderate percentage of patients who were taking high-dose atorvastatin or rosuvastatin.
+Regardless of LDL cholesterol levels, all patients with CAD should be taking a HMG-CoA reductase inhibitor (statin) proven to reduce progression of disease.
+Two small trials showed regression of atherosclerotic plaque in a moderate percentage of patients who were taking high-dose atorvastatin or rosuvastatin.

 Preventing Acute Coronary Syndromes

-All patients with CAD, regardless of the above risk factors, should be treated with antiplatelet therapy and HMG-CoA reductase, or statin, therapy to reduce the risk for acute coronary syndromes/CV death.
-Certainly, controlling hypertension, lipid management and smoking cessation have been shown not only to prevent disease progression, but also prevent ACS.
+All patients with CAD, regardless of risk factors, should be treated with an antiplatelet agent and an HMG-CoA reductase inhibitor (statin) to reduce the risk of acute coronary syndromes/CV death.
+Controlling hypertension, lipid management and smoking cessation have been shown to prevent not only CAD progression, but also acute coronary syndromes.

 HMG-CoA Reductase Inhibitors